appscode/blog/content/post/gke-opensearch/index.md

 ## Overview

 The databases that KubeDB supports are Elasticsearch, MySQL, MariaDB, MongoDB, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
-Elasticsearch has many distributions like ElasticStack, OpenSearch, SearchGuard, OpenDistro etc. KubeDB provides all of the distribution's support under the Elasticsearch CR of KubeDB.
+Elasticsearch has many distributions like `ElasticStack`, `OpenSearch`, `SearchGuard`, `OpenDistro` etc. **KubeDB provides all of the distribution's support under the Elasticsearch CR of KubeDB**.
 In this tutorial we will deploy OpenSearch cluster.
 We will cover the following steps:

 1) Install KubeDB
 2) Deploy OpenSearch Cluster